Limited Submission Opportunity: 2021 Pew-Stewart Scholars for Cancer Research ProgramFeb. 20, 2020, 2:14 PM

 This is a joint competition for VU and VUMC investigators.
 All investigators should follow these instructions.

-This program is distinct from the Pew Biomedical Scholars Program, but candidates may apply to both.
+This program is distinct from the Pew Biomedical Scholars Program, but candidates may apply to both internal competitions.

 - Candidates must have been awarded a doctorate in a field related to biomedical sciences or medicine.

-- As of October 10, 2019, candidates must hold full-time appointments at the rank of assistant professor. (associate professors are not eligible.
+- As of Sept.
+3, 2020, candidates must hold full-time appointments at the rank of assistant professor.
+(Associate professors are not eligible.
 Appointments such as research assistant professor, adjunct assistant professor, assistant professor research track, visiting professor or instructor are not eligible.)

-- The selected candidate may be nominated by Vanderbilt two times in total.
+- The selected candidate may not be nominated more than two times in total, regardless of institution.

 - Brief research plan including summary budget (2 page max);